virialvill/all-the-news-react/README.md

 It may be difficult to see the effect unless we slow down the loading in the Network tab of the developer tools.

+Again, the Loading functionality is not strictly required for the app to work and is being used here as an example of how to use state changes to optionally trigger content.

 Pass getStories into the Nav in App.js:

 `<Nav navItems={navItems} getStories={this.getStories} />`